 Steps to invest in the bond market of India are:

-To invest in the bond market through an exchange, you would need:
+To invest in the bond market through an exchange, you would need a demat account to hold your bonds in electronic form. - Register on a Trusted Lending Platform

 Track interest payments and market conditions.
 Bond prices are influenced by interest rates, inflation, and economic stability.